National Sickle Cell Awareness Month - September

 Interesting Facts

-When is National Sickle Cell Awareness Month celebrated in 2023?
+When is National Sickle Cell Awareness Month in 2025?

-National Sickle Cell Awareness Month is observed on September 1 each year.
+National Sickle Cell Awareness Month is observed throughout September each year.

 Observations